hamediut/PoreEditGAN/README.md

 **Arguments:**
 Here are arguments that should be passed when running the above code:
 - `--path_folder`: path to the folder where you have a bunch of 3D tif images acquired at different times (4D dataset).
+- `--path_timelog`: full path to the timelog text file of the experiment.
 - `--path_output`: path to the output folder to save the outputs.

 Outputs are two pickle files 's2_3D_dic_r.pkl' and 'f2_3D_dic_r.pkl' whose keys are the experiments'names and stack number.
 For instance, in our case 'KBr07_0001' means stack number 1 from experiment KBr07.
 The code takes the experiment name from what is between the first and second '_' in the file name (e.g., Binary_KBr07_0001_f815_t1080_coordinates_541,575_size_512.tif).
 So if you give smilar names to your images, you don't need to change the code.
 Otherwise, please modify the code to deal with that.
 The third output is a csv file 'df_{exp_nam}.csv', containing the time in out experiments and Omega metrics calculated from S2 and f2 functions in 3D that are in the pickle files.
 With Omega values and delta_omega values, you can then plot the evolution of microstructures as in Figure 8 in our paper (see also the jupyter notebook).